-From time to time you may need to resolve issues, disagreements or disputes with your employer.
-The good news is Regulation and Contract Management can help.
+You should attempt to resolve any issues you are having with your employer by discussing these issues with them.
+However, from time to time you may require help to resolve issues, disagreements or disputes with your employer.
+The good news is that Regulation and Contract Management can help.

 How it works